Barahakshetra Municipality

-Barahakshetra Municipality (बराहक्षेत्र नगरपालिका) is a newly formed municipality located in Sunsari District of Province No. 1 in Nepal.
-The area of the municipality is 222 km2 and according to 2011 Census of Nepal the population of the municipality is 77,604 Barahakshetra is a famous pilgrimage site that remains inside Barahakshetra Municipality.
+Barahakshetra Municipality (बराहक्षेत्र नगरपालिका) is a newly formed municipality located in Sunsari District of Koshi Province in Nepal.
+The area of the municipality is 222 km2 and according to 2021 Census of Nepal the population of the municipality is 91,087 Barahakshetra is a famous pilgrimage site that remains inside Barahakshetra Municipality.
 Also saptakoshi River flows inside the Municipality.

 Education

 There are both government and non-government schools.
 There are about fifteen government and about fifteen non-government schools.
 Among them Shree Ja De Ja H.S.S is the oldest and reputed Government School in the Municipality and (Bharaul Bal Mandir and Shree Mahendra High school) are one of the oldest and reputed government school in the locality.
 Shiddhartha Memorial H.S.S, Morning Star School, Sunshine Secondary English Boarding School, Sunsari Garden Academy, Rajabas English Secondary School, Moon Beam Academy, The Sky Lab Academy (Bagjhora) and The Oxford School are some of the non-government schools among the municipality.